 - Interventional Cardiology

-- Biliary & Pancreatic Dosease
+- Biliary & Pancreatic Disease

 - HIV Service

 The availability of these services allows BIDMC MICU staff to evaluate and treat a wide variety of complex medical and medical-surgical diseases with state-of-the-art protocols.
-Furthermore, the availability of subspecialty consultants at BIDMC allows expertise in the care of MICU patients with complex co-existing medical conditions including pregnancy, diabetes mellitus, HIV infection, chronic liver disease, hematological and solid organ malignancies, and organ transplantion.
+Furthermore, the availability of subspecialty consultants at BIDMC allows expertise in the care of MICU patients with complex co-existing medical conditions including pregnancy, diabetes mellitus, HIV infection, chronic liver disease, hematological and solid organ malignancies, and organ transplantaion.

 In addition to providing state-of-the art care the MICU staff at BIDMC are involved in the development and implementation of protocols to define the next generation of practice through evidence-based research.
 In addition, members of the BIDMC MICU staff facilitate clinical research performed by may of the subspecialty services.

-For physicians interested in tranferring patients to receive specialized medical care in the BIDMC MICU, please contact the Nursing Bed Facilitator who will identify the ICU attending and make a bed available for the patient.
+For physicians interested in transferring patients to receive specialized medical care in the BIDMC MICU, please contact the Nursing Bed Facilitator who will identify the ICU attending and make a bed available for the patient.
 For contact information, please click the "Contact this Program" icon in the upper-right corner of the screen.